KRaft Configuration for Confluent Platform

 q1Sh-9_ISia_zwGINzRvyQ

-Then use the cluster ID to format each node in the cluster with the kafka-storage tool that is provided with Confluent Platform, and the format command like the following example.
+Then use the cluster ID to format storage for each node in the cluster with the kafka-storage tool that is provided with Confluent Platform, and the format command like the following example, specifying the properties file for a controller.

 Tools for debugging KRaft mode